Features in Detail

 Heimdall Hardware Key Safe

 Heimdall is a physical key safe that enforces a lock period at the hardware level and only opens once the time has elapsed.
 The box is at MVP stage and experimental.
 It complements the software-side management with a physical component.
+If it loses contact with the server, the box card warns about the emergency opening from halfway through the radio-silence deadline onwards — early enough to do something about it; a low battery raises the same warning once it approaches the threshold.
+Alongside it, the card permanently displays the last contact, the approximate battery level and the firmware version.

 User Management & Roles